MUBEENAUQI/LeetCode-75-DSA-Journey/README.md

 > https://leetcode.com/studyplan/leetcode-75/

 ## Study Plan Overview
-The LeetCode 75 Study Plan is a curated list of problems aimed at strengthening core concepts of DSA.
+The LeetCode 75 Study Plan is a curated list of problems aimed at strengthening the core concepts of DSA.
 Problems are divided into:
 - Easy
 - Medium
 - Hard